Pastebot Supercharges Your macOS Clipboard

 Pastebot from Tapbots does just that, and it maintains a persistent clipboard through restarts and across devices.
 It also makes creating reusable text a snap.
 Additionally, Pastebot can take your copied text and push it through formatting filters, converting copied plain text into HTML, Markdown, or any other format you’re smart enough to dream up and create.
 It’s available for $9.99 from the Mac App Store, and you can download a two-week free trial directly from the Tapbots Web site.

 But before you pull the trigger, it’s possible you already have something in your toolbox that already does what Pastebot does.
 Objective Development’s $29 LaunchBar offers a great historical clipboard and a ton of other features, though without Pastebot’s text formatting capabilities.
-Stairways Software’s Keyboard Maestro tracks copies over time, let’s you reformat clipboard text, and provides hundreds of other macro functions for $36.
+Stairways Software’s Keyboard Maestro tracks copies over time, lets you reformat clipboard text, and provides hundreds of other macro functions for $36.
 If you have either of these apps, you should explore their capabilities.
 If not, Pastebot is a worthy contender for your clipboard bucks.

 When you first fire up Pastebot, it adds a menu to your menu bar and walks you through a brief tutorial and initial setup.
 In order to get around macOS sandboxing, you’ll need to install a script in your user library, which the app makes as simple as the click of a button.